clajiness/bridgarr/README.md

 Bulk synchronization starts from this preview.
 A plan that will turn off remote RSS, automatic search, or interactive search prominently reports the number of affected assignments and requires explicit confirmation before it can be applied.
-A disabled assignment is local desired state; the dashboard does not claim the remote modes are already off unless a reconciliation preview actually inspected the destination.
+Search-mode selections are local desired state; the dashboard does not claim the remote modes have changed unless a reconciliation preview actually inspected the destination.

 Successful applies record a digest of the normalized configuration that was